ycrc/ycrc.github.io/docs/data/globus.md

 #### Upload
 1. In the main pane, navigate to the destination for your files
-1. To Upload, select "Upload" in the sidebar and browse to the file or folder you would like to upload.
+1. To Upload, select "Upload" in the sidebar and browse to the file or folder you would like to upload

 #### Download
 1. In the main pane, navigate to your file